richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 ### Properties for skill

+- `id: string`: The object ID.
+- `parentID: string`: The parent's object ID.
 - `name: string`: The name.
 - `specializiation: string`: The specialization.
 - `kind: string`: The kind of skill, one of 'skill', 'technique', or 'group'.
-- `level: number`: The computed level.
-- `relativeLevel: number`: The computed level relative to the controlling attribute.
 - `attribute: string`: The attribute ID used with the skill.
 - `difficulty: string`: The difficulty ID used with the skill, one of 'e', 'a', 'h', 'vh', or 'w'.
+- `points: number`: The number of points in the skill.
 - `tags: Array<string>`: The associated tags.
+- `container: boolean`: If true, this item is a container.
+- `hasChildren: boolean`: If true, this item has children.

+### Methods for skill

-- `children: Array<skill>`: The contained children.
-May not be filled in if it wasn't requested.
+- `children(): Array<skill>`: The contained children.
+- `find(name: string, specialization: string, tag: string): Array<skill>`: Returns the skills within the hierarchy of this skill that match the given 'name', the given 'specialization', and have the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.
+- `level(): number`: The computed level.
+- `relativeLevel(): number`: The computed level relative to the controlling attribute.

 ## spell